 Many areas of the body can be augmented and enhanced but the issue is often the location of the scar.
 Fortunately for male patients at my plastic surgery practice in Toronto, one underarm incision can do 3 things at the same time— that is, one axillary incision will allow me to insert a pectoral, a biceps and/or a triceps implant(s).

 The incision is the same used in axillary (underarm) breast augmentation.
 The incision is in the dome in the axilla, within the hair-bearing part, and is therefore well-hidden.
 Also, since our arms are most of the time at the sides of our body, the incision tends to heal with zero tension and therefore results in a super fine, barely visible scar, even in the hairless underarm.

-The implants are all made of very soft and flexible but solid medical silicone, same as our buttock, chin, temple, calf and jaw angle implants.
-Since they are enhancing muscles, the solid but soft implants are considered stronger to sustain the pressure a muscle is meant to endure, hence the silicone gel implants are not an option.
-The edges are tapered and thin at the edges.
+The implants are all made of very soft and flexible but solid medical silicone, same as our buttock, chin, temple, calf, and jaw angle implants.
+Since they are enhancing muscles, the solid but soft implants are made stronger to sustain the pressure a muscle is meant to endure.
+For this reason, silicone gel implants are not an option.
+The implants’ edges are tapered and thin.
 The advantage of the solid implants is also that they are carvable by the surgeon so artistry will be desirable when choosing your aesthetic plastic surgeon.
-The pectoral implants are inserted under the pectoralis muscles and therefore over the ribs.
-The biceps and triceps implants are not as deep but still implanted under the white layer covering each muscle called the fascia (going deeper has a high risk of serious motor nerve injury).

 Implants can also be customized to patients but their cost is much higher due their single and unique production.
 Fortunately for the patients, patient-specific custom-made implants are rarely required unless I am treating a patient with pectus excavatum or Poland’s syndrome.